sparklespdx/hash_house/README.md

 curl -H "Authorization: Bearer example-api-key" https://hashhouse.moop.energy
 ```

 Your API key must match a bcrypt hash stored in a JSON file on the server.
-We're using hashes here so we don't have to store our API keys in plaintext on the server.

 The path for this file is set using the `APIKEY_FILE_PATH` environment variable (see `hash_house/config.py`).
 The default path is `/root/hashhouse_keys.json`.
 The format of the file should look like this:

 ```
 {"$AAAb$AAA$AAAAAAAAAA.YXuIX3ykfsuzeXAAAAAAAAAAAAAAAAAAA": "josh"}